apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Why ALP?

-Encoding floating point data is a complicated engineering problem due to the nature of floating-point values.
+Encoding floating-point data is a complicated engineering problem due to the nature of floating-point values.
 They do not exactly represent most real values.
 This leads to rounding errors that prevent using existing lightweight encodings like Delta and Frame of Reference (FOR).

 Prior to ALP the only FLOAT/DOUBLE encoding in Parquet (other than Plain) was [Byte Stream Split](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT).
 Byte Stream Split does not reduce the size of data but *can* make the compression ratio and speed better when a heavyweight compressor is used afterwards.